-The INS Research Program undertaken in central-west and western NSW has included vegetation sampling for stem densities and hollows by dbh class of INS species on the Cobar Peneplain of the Western Catchment.
-The results show that hollows usually do not occur in Bimble Box trees below 35cm dbh.
-The information also shows there are size classes of Bimble Box from particular recruitment events, with very large numbers of Bimble Box trees between 25 cm dbh and 35 cm dbh.
-Also there are relatively large numbers of trees over 35 cm dbh per hectare for Bimble Box.
+The INS Research Program undertaken in central-west and western NSW included vegetation sampling for stem densities and hollows by dbh class of INS species on the Cobar Peneplain of the Western Catchment.
+The results show that mostly hollows occur in Bimble Box trees at approximately 35 cm dbh and larger.
+No hollows were recorded in Bimble Box below approximately 30 cm dbh.
+The information also shows there are size classes of Bimble Box from particular recruitment events, with very large numbers of Bimble Box trees over 30 cm dbh and 35 cm dbh.
+Also there are relatively large numbers of trees over 30 cm dbh per hectare for Bimble Box.